-As Finland’s busiest port, Helsinki spills across a group of Baltic islands and promontories, and its smart new suburbs extend into the surrounding forests and countryside.
+Finland is the easternmost of the Nordic countries and one of the largest countries in Europe.
+As Finland’s capital and busiest port, Helsinki spills across a group of Baltic islands and promontories, and its smart new suburbs extend into the surrounding forests and countryside.
 The city is one of Europe’s most modern and culturally progressive places, yet remains in touch with an intriguing history that stretches back over 450 years.

 Education is mandatory in Finland and school attendance is compulsory for all children, including foreign citizens who reside permanently in Finland.
 Most major cities in Finland have good quality local and international schools, but are likely to have a waiting list.
-For these reasons it is vital to start looking for a school as early as possible.
+For these reasons, it is vital to start looking for a school as early as possible.